whinc/RatingBar/readme.md

 ### RatingBar

-Easy to use and customise.
+A RatingBar that is easy to use and customise

 ![](./screenshot.gif)

 ### Integration（集成）

-The widget has been hosted on jcenter, you can use it by add one line below in your module build.gradle.
+The widget has been published on [jcenter][1], you can use it by add one line below in your module build.gradle.

 ```
 dependencies {
     ...
-    compile 'com.whinc.widget.ratingbar:ratingbar:1.0.2'
+    compile 'com.whinc.widget.ratingbar:ratingbar:1.0.3'
 }
 ```